 RDP error – An internal error has occurred

-Some of the working solutions that have been know to help resolve this RDC error are as follows:
+Some of the working solutions that have been known to help resolve this RDC error in Windows 11/10 are as follows:

 - Configure the settings.